Infineon/anycloud-ota/README.md

-# Over The Air update middleware library
+﻿# Over-the-Air update middleware library

-***This library is still in development.
-This will be available when this comment is removed.***

-This code library provides support for OTA updating a PSoC® 6 MCU and CYW4343W or 43012 connectivity device.
+This library provides support for OTA updating using WiFi of the application code running on a PSoC® 6 MCU with CYW4343W or CYW43012 connectivity device.

 In this example, device establishes connection with designated MQTT Broker.
 Once the connection completes successfully, the device subscribes to a topic.
+The topic is defined by the user and passed as a parameter when starting the OTA Agent.

-When an update is available, the customer will publish the update and the device saves the update to FLASH.
-On the next reboot, MCUBoot will copy the new application over to the Primary slot, and run the application.
+When an update is available, the customer will publish the update to the MQTT broker.
+The device receives and saves the update to FLASH Secondary slot (slot1).
+On the next reboot, MCUBoot bootloader will copy the new version of the application over to the Primary slot (slot 0) and run the application.

-This library provides application developers a library enabling Over The Air firmware update capability using Wi-Fi.

-The ModusToolbox OTA code examples download this library automatically, so you don't need to.
+The ModusToolbox OTA code examples import this library automatically.

 ## Features and functionality

-This library utilizes MQTT and TLS to securely connect to an MQTT Broker and download an update for your application.
+This library utilizes MQTT and TLS to securely connect to an MQTT Broker and download an update for the users application.

 Other features:

-- Configuration to adjust multiple timing values to customize how often and other parameters for the MQTT Broker connection.
+- Configuration to adjust multiple timing values to customize how often to check for updates, and other parameters for the MQTT Broker connection.
-- Runs in a separate background thread, only connecting to MQTT broker based on your configuration.
+- Runs in a separate background thread, only connecting to MQTT broker based on the application configuration.
 - Run-time parameters for MQTT broker, credentials, and other parameters.
 - Provides a callback mechanism to report stages of connect, download %, and errors.

 Once the application starts the OTA agent, the OTA agent will contact the MQTT broker at the defined intervals to see if there is an update available.
-If so, it will download the update.
-If the "reset_after_complete" flag was set in the agnet parameters, the OTA agent will automatically reset the device.
+If an update is available, it will be downloaded.
+If the "reset_after_complete" flag was set in the agent parameters, the OTA agent will automatically reset the device.
 If not set, on the next manual reset, MCUBoot will perform the update.

-## Integration Notes

-- A pre-defined configuration file has been bundled with this library.

-  The developer is expected to:

-  - Copy the cy_ota_config.h file from the libs/aucloud-ota/include directory to the top level code example directory in the project.

-- Add the following to COMPONENTS in the code example project's Makefile - FREERTOS, PSOC6HAL, LWIP, MBEDTLS and either 4343W or 43012 depending on the platform.
-For instance, if [CY8CKIT-062](https://jira.cypress.com/browse/CY8CKIT-062)S2-43012 is chosen, then the Makefile entry would look like
-  COMPONENTS=FREERTOS PSOC6HAL LWIP MBEDTLS 43012

 ## Requirements